LegendOfMCPE/xEcon/Documentation.md

 To avoid collisions of plugins of different entity types, each entity has a "type" and a "name".
 For players, it is `Player/<player name in lowercase>`.
 If you use a JSON database, players will be saved in `entities/Player$<player lowercase name>.json`.

 As you can see from a database, each entity has "accounts" and "loans".
-For players,
+Each account stores some money with a maximum amount and minimum amount.
+Each loan stores more data.
+For details, please read documentation about the database.

 # xEcon Core

 # xEcon Tax
 ## Tax config.yml setup
+TODO: copy&paste

 # xEcon Jobs